ReeceCook/High-Seas/Locations/Hastellen/Mechanica/Mechanica.md

 **Use for: Political interactions, intrigue, noble-focused quests**

-- **Municipal Authority Building:** Where the party meets Chancellor Cogsworth.
+- **[[Municipal Authority Building]]:** Where the party meets Chancellor Cogsworth.
 Includes administrative offices, the Council Chamber (where the Guildmasters and Engineers convene), and the Chancellor’s residence.
-- **The Gilded Gear Archives:** A vast library and vault of technical blueprints, magical-tech research, and historical treaties.
+- **[[The Gilded Gear Archives]]**: A vast library and vault of technical blueprints, magical-tech research, and historical treaties.
 Guards and knowledge keepers are strict, but knowledge is power here.
-- **The Spiraled Assembly Hall:** A domed debating chamber where engineers present innovations to win government funding or guild recognition.
+- **[[The Spiraled Assembly Hall]]:** A domed debating chamber where engineers present innovations to win government funding or guild recognition.
 Could be a site for social/political events.

 **Future Hook:** A rival inventor petitions for research funding that Emberlynn and Varashiel would have otherwise received—leading to sabotage, espionage, or theft.